probmods/chapters/mixture-models.md

 ~~~~
 Vary the amount of evidence and see how the inferred number of bags changes.

 For the prior on `num-bags` we used the [*Poisson distribution*](http://en.wikipedia.org/wiki/Poisson_distribution) which is a distribution on  non-negative integers.
 It is convenient, though implies strong prior knowledge (perhaps too strong for this example).
-We have also used the special function `gensym`, which returns a fresh symbol every time it is called.
+We have created `gensym` functions using `make-gensym`; a `gensym` function returns a fresh symbol every time it is called.
 It can be used to generate an unbounded set of labels for things like classes, categories and mixture components.
 Each evaluation of `gensym` results in a unique (although cryptic) symbol:

 ~~~~